 with royalties from CDs, DVDs and covermounts all dropping.

 licensed online digital market is now delivering a significant royalty income

 stream for MCPS/PRS (PRSforMusic's) writer, composer and publisher members.

-and publishing royalties are a substantial source of income for songwriters and
+composing and music publishing royalties are a substantial source of royalty income

 to join The Guild or renew your membership